mbs-octoml/mbs-tvm-rfcs/rfcs/00xx-let-blocks.md

 3. There's nothing to distinguish the let and let-rec form, requiring pass authors to check for the syntactic form of the let-bound expression and whether the let-bound var is free within it.
-Better would be to distinguish these forms by a bool or enum.
+Better would be to distinguish these forms by a bool, enum or subtype.

 4. Relay is not explicit about which expressions have side-effects vs which are pure.
    Many optimizations are unsound in the presence of side-effects, such as moving the binding-site